opentrials/tracker-ebola/README.md

 is planned for next stages of the project.

 To tweak the process use `.travis.yml` file in the root of the project.

+## Notes

+For now the static contents are checked into the repository because the building process relies on the `sass` gem for Ruby.
+Tasks:
+- it should be migrated to `gulp-sass` based on `node-sass`
+- `Dockerfile` should be updated to cover the build step
+- static contents should be added to the `.gitignore` file